tigersizer/cluster-test/stack1/README.md

 Thanks to [Ralph's Open Source Blog](https://ralph.blog.imixs.com/), in a post about [setting up a secure Docker cluster](https://ralph.blog.imixs.com/2020/06/22/setup-a-public-cassandra-cluster-with-docker/), which is a bit more than I want to bite off, just yet.

+The changes:
+- rename (or delete) `cassandra-topology.proprties`; it is yet more IP addresses.
+- cassandra-environment.sh gets a new line: `JVM_OPTS="$JVM_OPTS -javaagent:/casslib/jmx_prometheus_javaagent-0.16.1.jar=8084:/etc/cassandra/jmx_exporter.yml"`
-The Data Center is set to "cluster.test" and the Rack to "stackX".
+- in cassandra-rackdc.properties `dc` is set to "cluster.test" and `rack` to "stackX"
+- I _tried_ to edit `cassandra.yaml` but Cassandra itself insist up rewriting it.

+The as-I-write-this current options result in Cassandra committing, but not using, a tremendous amount of memory.
+I want to reconfigure that, but I haven't gotten to it, yet.

 ### Retrieving Docker Configuration